matthewb66/import_yocto_bm/README.md

 The script must be executed on a Linux workstation where Yocto has been installed and after a successful Bitbake build.

-If invoked in the Yocto build folder (or the build folder is manually specified using the -y option), then it will locate the build-manifest file automatically in the tmp/deploy hierarchy.
+If invoked in the Yocto build folder (or the build folder is manually specified using the -y option), then it will locate the license-manifest file automatically in the tmp/deploy hierarchy.

 If the Bitbake build was performed with the Yocto `cve_check` class configured, then the script will also optionally locate the CVE log exported by CVE check, extract patched CVEs and set the remediation status of matching CVEs in the Black Duck project.